 Tableau offers both free and paid options.
 Tableau Public is a completely free version with limited data source connections and publishing options.
 In contrast, paid options include Tableau Creator, Explorer, and Viewer licenses for Tableau Cloud and Tableau Server.

 How much does a Tableau license cost per year?

-The cost of a Tableau license per year varies depending on the license type and deployment option.
-For the increasingly popular, hosted solution of Tableau Cloud, Creator licenses cost $840 per user per year, Explorer licenses cost $504 per user per year, and Viewer licenses cost $180 per user per year.
+The cost of a Tableau license per year varies depending on the license type.
+For the hosted solution of Tableau Cloud or Tableau Server, Creator licenses cost $840 per user per year, Explorer licenses cost $504 per user per year, and Viewer licenses cost $180 per user per year.
 If you have an embedded analytics use case, reach out to either Tableau sales or DataDrive to explore alternative options.

 Why is Tableau so expensive?